ashishraulin/Sonar-Rock-vs-Mine-Prediction/README.md

 ## 🚀 How to Run
 1. Clone the repo or open the notebook in Google Colab.
-2. Upload the `sonar.csv` dataset.
+2. Upload the `sonar data.csv` dataset.
 3. Run the cells to train and test the model.

 ## 📈 Model Used